 If you wish to create a scene follow these steps:

 1) Create a new empty scene.
-2) Drag and drop the “Rhythm Director” prefab and “Managers” prefab in the new Scene.
+2) Drag and drop in the new Scene the “Rhythm Director” prefab and “Managers” prefab from the “Assets/Dypsloom/RhytmTimeline/Demos/Shared/Prefabs” folder.
 3) Drag and drop as many “Track Object” prefabs as you want (The demo songs use 4).
 Adjust their positions such that the target end position can be seen in the game view.
 4) Make sure to reference those track objects in the director, under the Track Objects field.
 5) (Optionally) Make sure to toggle the Play On Start option on the Rhythm Director.
 This will allow you to start playing your songs without having to create a game manager for selecting songs.
 The song timeline can be set in Playable field the Playable Director component next to the Rhythm Director 6) (Optionally) Add UI to display the score by assigning Text Mesh Pro components in the Score Manager (in Managers).
 7) You may create a Rhythm Timeline Asset (learn how below) and set it in the Playable Director.
 Make sure the amount of tracks in the timeline matches the amount of track objects in the scene.

 After following those steps you should be able to play your songs in the new scene.
 It is recommended you start creating your own custom Rhythm Game Manager from scratch to create your own gameplay loop.
 You are free to use the song chooser provided in the demo scene, but you may wish to create your own.